DogFoodAdvisor is reader supported. If you buy using links on this page, we may earn a referral fee.

 The third ingredient is beef liver, an organ meat sourced from a named animal and thus considered a beneficial component.

-The eighth ingredient is dried egg product, a dehydrated form of shell-free eggs.
+The fourth ingredient is dried egg product, a dehydrated form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.

 In any case, eggs are easy to digest and have an exceptionally high biological value.